mistermi87/CarND-PID-Control-Project/readme.md

 ---
 ## Writeup / README

-In this Project the objectiv was to apply a PID-Controller to a car, trying to follow a optimal line on a race course.
+In this Project the objective was to apply a PID-Controller to a car, trying to follow a optimal line on a race course.
 Furthermore the hyperparameters (P, I, D coefficients) for the controller needed to be found.

 ### The Hyperparameters: